 Policymakers on the federal, state, and local levels have important roles in designing livable communities where residents of all ages can participate fully.
-The following principles set out AARP’s broad goals for land useHow an area is used or managed.
-This includes residential, commercial, agricultural, industrial, recreational, and other uses.
-Mixing land uses and allowing for flexible use of land can improve livability., housing, and transportation that create livable and resilient communities that can endure over time.
+The following principles set out AARP’s broad goals for land use, housing, and transportation that create livable and resilient communities that can endure over time.

 Secure affordability—communities should provide transportation, housing, and other services and features that are affordable to people of all income levels.

-Secure equitable access—all people, regardless of income, ability level, and background, should have access to affordable transportation and housing.
+Secure equitable access—all people—regardless of factors such as income, ability level, and background— should have access to affordable transportation and housing.
 Everyone should also have a safe and healthy environment in which to live.

 Ensure quality and choice—individuals should have a range of high-quality options to meet their needs, including housing and transportation.